 Target bearing direction from the host position.
 Only applicable aircraft transmitting a GPS

-signal such PilotAware, FLARM, ADSB and Mode-S targets provided with MLAT data.
+a signal such PilotAware, FLARM, ADSB and Mode-S targets provided with MLAT data.

-Signal strength of received 1090MHz Targets (ADSB Mode-C and Mode-S)
+The signal strength of received 1090MHz Targets (ADSB Mode-C and Mode-S)

 Age of last received data from the target in seconds.